Mumbai Maharashtra, India Travel Guide

 Some restaurants are becoming more aware.
 Rice-based dishes (dosa, idli, pulao) are naturally gluten-free.

 Communicate requirements clearly.
-Be cautious of cross-contamination.
+Be wary of cross-contamination.

 Do not hesitate to ask questions about ingredients.